reivaxy/e-nableHandWearMonitor/README.md

 If the device has never been set up, the settings page will be displayed.

-## The setup page
+## The settings page

-Here is what the setup settings looks like with factory default settings (for now, it may change and this picture may not be up to date):
+Here is what the setup settings looks like with a custom skin (more on that later):

 <img src="https://raw.githubusercontent.com/reivaxy/e-nableHandWearMonitor/master/resources/setupPage.jpg" width="300px">

 You should provide a name for the device, for instance its owner first name.

-You can change the default ssid/pwd for the access point wifi network, and, optionally, provide your home wifi ssid and pwd.
+You can change the default ssid/pwd **(please change at least the password)** for the access point wifi network, and, optionally, provide your home wifi ssid and pwd.
 These are stored locally in the device memory, and never sent anywhere.

-Providing your home wifi connection information will allow to automatically setup the date and time in the device, and will allow you to upload the data files listing each period the E-nable hand was worn to a dedicated server (work in progress).
+Providing your home wifi connection information will allow to automatically setup the date and time in the device, and will allow you to download the data files listing each period the E-nable hand was worn to your computer, and upload file to customize the apparence.

 If you don't provide your home wifi connection information you will be able to setup the time manually (work in progress), and download the data files to your computer or phone.